dogujen/dogujen.github.io/_posts/2025-09-18-Ultimate-DFIR-CheatSheet-Collection.md

 tags: [dfir, forensics, incident-response, cheatsheet, cybersecurity, investigation, malware-analysis]
 ---

+> This cheatsheet is according to my knowledge.
+And I'm not that good in DFIR. :)
+{: .prompt-warning }

 # 🔍 Ultimate DFIR CheatSheet Collection

 In this article, I've compiled the most important cheatsheets and tools used in Digital Forensics and Incident Response (DFIR).
 This resource serves as a comprehensive guide for both beginners and experienced analysts.